📚 Regional Mango Names Guide

 The Banganapalli season starts in mid-April, reaches its absolute peak during May, and wraps up by late June.
 It is primarily cultivated across the Kurnool, Chittoor, and Kadapa districts of Andhra Pradesh, as well as several dry-zone districts of Telangana and northern Tamil Nadu.

-To compare, Banganapalli stands out against Alphonso and Sindoori by its massive size, lack of an intense aromatic punch, and lack of skin blush.
+To compare, Banganapalli stands out against Alphonso, Sindoori, Malgova, Neelum, and the premium Imam Pasand by its massive size, lack of an intense aromatic punch, and lack of skin blush.
 While Alphonso is rich and heavy, Banganapalli offers a lighter, more refreshing tropical sweetness with a much higher pulp recovery rate of 75-80 percent, making it highly preferred for wholesale juice processing.

 Post-harvest characteristics of Banganapalli are highly favorable for commercial shippers.
 It has a durable shelf life of 6 to 8 days under room temperature conditions and up to 14 days when refrigerated.
 This resilience makes it suitable for long-distance transport to northern Indian markets and international exports.